miguelsvasco/gmc/README.md

 ## FAQ

-For any additional questions, feel free to email `miguel.vasco[at]tecnico.ulisboa.pt".
+For any additional questions, feel free to email `miguelsv[at]kth.se".